opencv/opencv/doc/py_tutorials/py_feature2d/py_matcher/py_matcher.markdown

 will draw two match-lines for each keypoint.
 So we have to pass a mask if we want to selectively draw it.

-Let's see one example for each of SURF and ORB (Both use different distance measurements).
+Let's see one example for each of SIFT and ORB (Both use different distance measurements).

 ### Brute-Force Matching with ORB Descriptors